msveshnikov/music-hero-autocode/README.md

 -   Social media integration for sharing compositions and collaborations
 -   Version control system for tracking composition history and reverting changes
 -   Integration with music education resources and tutorials
+-   Microservices architecture for improved scalability and maintainability
+-   Real-time audio processing for low-latency playback and recording
+-   Integration with music streaming platforms for inspiration and reference
+-   Gamification elements to encourage user engagement and learning
+-   Collaborative filtering for personalized music recommendations
+-   Integration with MIDI devices for hardware-based composition input
+-   Blockchain-based copyright management for user-generated content
+-   Virtual reality (VR) support for immersive composition experiences

 ## Roadmap